LeonardooAlves/turtle_graphics_language/README.md

 2. **Directional Control**: The turtle can turn left or right, adjusting its heading angle.
 3. **Pen Control**: Offers the ability to lift or drop the pen, enabling or disabling drawing as the turtle moves.
 4. **Drawing Circles**: A dedicated method to draw circular arcs of specified radius and extent.
-5. **Customizable Appearance**: Users can change the turtle's line color and thickness, and the color of turtle's symbol representation on the canvas.
+5. **Customisable Appearance**: Users can change the turtle's line colour and thickness and the colour of the turtle's symbol representation on the canvas.
-6. **Position Tracking**: The turtle's current position can be retrieved, useful for complex drawings or tracking movements.
+6. **Position Tracking**: The turtle's current position can be retrieved, which is useful for complex drawings or tracking movements.
-7. **Drawing Data Storage**: The turtle keeps a record of its drawn paths for potential rendering or analysis.
+7. **Drawing Data Storage**: The turtle records its drawn paths for potential rendering or analysis.
 8. **Reset Functionality**: Allows resetting the turtle to its initial state, clearing its drawing history.
 9. **Direct Navigation**: Provides a `goto` method for direct movement to specified coordinates, bypassing incremental steps.
 10. **Screen Boundary Enforcement**: The turtle's movements are constrained within defined screen limits, ensuring it stays within the visible area.

 ## Implementing Your Own Turtle Drawing

-To create your own turtle drawing:
+To create your turtle drawing:
 1. Edit the `my_turtle_template.py` file in the root directory.
-This file is set up for you to start coding with the Turtle class immediately.
+This file is set up so you can start coding with the Turtle class immediately.
 2. Alternatively, you can create new Python files in the root directory.
 Make sure to import the Turtle class from the `turtle_graphics` package.
 3. **The exercise of this interview is available**.
-Open your `cmd` prompt, navigate to the project's root directory using `cd /path/to/root_directory`, and from the root directory type `python interview_exercise.py` to run it.
+Open your `cmd` prompt, navigate to the project's root directory using `cd /path/to/root_directory`, and from the root directory, type `python interview_exercise.py` to run it.

 ## Running Examples